tony-gsz/tinydoor-system-architecture/README.md

 - clear separation of stable vs async responsibilities
 - strong fit for long-running AI generation workflows
-- S3 functioning as workflow memory, not just storage
+- object storage functioning as workflow memory, not just storage
 - explicit request-state modeling for reliable polling UX
-- timeout-aware recovery for serverless reliability
+- continuation-aware serverless design for reliability
 - frontend and pipeline designed together rather than stitched together later

 These patterns make the architecture feel much closer to a **production AI product system** than a demo application.